 - Consider the circumstances, and if you think it is appropriate, inform the patient in person or virtually (including telephone and videoconferencing) of the decision to terminate.
-There may be circumstances, such as when you are concerned for your safety, where such a meeting would not be advisable.
+There may be circumstances, such as when you are concerned for your or your staff’s safety, where such a meeting would not be advisable.
 If you do have a discussion with the patient, you should clearly document it in the patient's medical record and send a confirming letter, if your College requires it.

 - If you do not think a face-to-face meeting is advisable, send a letter to the patient.
 Check if your College has a preferred method for contacting patients for this purpose, such as by registered mail.
 Keep a copy of the letter in the patient's medical record.

-- Whether you meet with the patient in person and/or send a letter, you will want to:
+- Whether you meet with the patient in person or send a letter, you will want to:

 - Notify the patient clearly of your decision to end the doctor-patient relationship or confirm you understanding of the patient’s wishes to do so.
 You also need to decide what, if anything, you will tell the patient about the reasons for the termination.
-The Colleges appear to differ on the best course of action.
 When making this decision, you should take into consideration issues such as your personal safety and the patient's particular circumstances.
 You should also verify whether your College has any applicable requirements or advice.

-- Provide the patient with reasonable notice of the date on which medical services will terminate.
-Tailor the notice period to each situation taking into consideration such things as the patient's circumstances, including the need for ongoing medical care or follow-up, the availability of alternative physician resources in the community, and whether the patient poses any threat.
+- Provide the patient with reasonable notice of the date on which your medical services will terminate.
+Tailor the notice period to each situation, taking into consideration such things as the patient's circumstances, including the need for ongoing medical care or follow-up, the availability of alternative physician resources in the community, and whether the patient poses any threat.

 - Provide any specific information or instructions concerning the patient's particular medical condition (e.g., information about outstanding laboratory results and where they will be sent, information about renewal of prescriptions, or other specific medical advice) to ensure the continuity of care in the circumstances.